 - Interactive tutorial for drafting the basic sleeve

-- Step-by-step instructions on drafting the sleeve pattern
+- Drafting the basic sleeve pattern step-by-step

 - Conclusion